pop161516/CCS_blog/posts/01-first-blog-post.md

 When this didn't work I got help from p5🙏 I went to the "for" page of the resources and red about how the perametres work...

-This helped a lot, I then put the loop in a loop
+Reading the resources helped a lot, I realised I needed to put the loop in a loop to copy the code along the y axis
 ![inceptiontop](/Images/w1/inceptiontop.gif)

 **Result:**